Rahul12Arora/OOPS-Notes/README.md

 Syntax : <class-name>.<method-name></br>
 Note: main method is static, since it must be accessible for an application to run, before any instantiation takes place.

+<h2>Final methods</h2>
+**You can declare some or all of a class's methods final.
+You use the final keyword in a method declaration to indicate that the method cannot be overridden by subclasses.**

 <h2>Access Modifiers</h2>

 ```